 The long-term positive change that has already been achieved within the past few years is wonderful.
 On my recent visit to Zambia, I was enthused by the great herds of wildebeest, and cheetah numbers rising, whilst the recent reintroduction of a new male lion (from Kafue) will hopefully bring more genetic variation into the pride.
 The two younger sister females are in their prime and looked in exceptionally good condition.

-African Parks is applying effective management plans so that local communities and tourism will benefit, as well as the wildlife itself.
-It is important to balance the environmental measures, future sustainability of the plains and the wellbeing of the local communities within and surrounding Luiwa.
+African Parks is applying effective management plans so that local communities can benefit, as well as the wildlife itself.
+It is important to balance the environmental measures, future sustainability of the plains and the well-being of the local communities within and surrounding Liuwa.

-When the annual flooding arrives, you can sit on the verandah with your feet in the water amongst thousands upon thousands of water and vlei lilies, massed in yellows and pinks before you.
+When the annual flooding arrives, you can sit on the verandah with your feet in the water amongst thousands upon thousands of water and vlei lillies, amassed in yellows and pinks before you.

-Scenically Luiwa is stunning – there are feathery sways of thatching grasses which change colour from blonde to caramel and are home all year round to a variety of wildlife and birds.
+Scenically Liuwa is stunning – there are feathery sways of thatching grasses which change colour from blonde to caramel and are home all year round to a variety of wildlife and birds.

 The pans are trimmed with a plethora of colours, green marshes and floating grass, yellow tops and some purple tops too (shrubs).
 Brilliant white game trails stand out against the plains and veld, leading through the grasslands, past black conical termite mounds to the grey and blue dambos.

-This is definitely a park to visit before it gets discovered by the masses.
+This is definitely a park to visit before it is discovered by the masses.

-Lion and hyena family image courtesy of Norman Carr safaris and copywrite to Will Burrard-Lucas.
+Lion and hyena family image courtesy of Time + Tide and copywrite to Will Burrard-Lucas.

-Image of hyena with lilies courtesy of Wilderness Safaris and copywrite to Noeline Tredoux.
+Headline image of hyena with lilies and image of local fishermen on boat courtesy of Time + Tide and copywrite to Noeline Tredoux.